zkLinkProtocol/zklink-intent-url/libs/README.md

 }
 ```

-Here, the `getMetadata` method returns metadata describing the action for display on the frontend.
+The `getMetadata` method returns metadata that describes the action for display on the frontend.
 The `generateTransaction` method is responsible for constructing transactions.
-When a user clicks confirm on your action page, this method will be executed in the background to construct the transaction and return it, eventually leading to it being added to the blockchain.
+When a user confirms the action on the interface, this method executes in the background to construct and return the transaction, which will subsequently be added to the blockchain.

-You need to implement this `Action` abstract class based on your business logic and export its instance as default in the `index.ts` file in your `libs/my-action` (this is required).
-Our framework will register your action and handle routing and other operations.
+To implement this functionality, you must extend the `Action` abstract class based on your specific business logic.
+Export an instance of your implementation as the default export in the `index.ts` file within your `libs/my-action` directory.
+This step is mandatory, as our framework relies on it to register your action and manage routing and other related operations.

-[`novaswap`](./novaswap/) is a good example of real action implementation.
+For reference, the [`novaswap`](./novaswap/) directory contains an exemplary implementation of a real action that you can use as a guide.